carolinaknoll/HouseClicker/README.md

 # HouseClicker
-Cookie Clicker game being developed with C# and Unity.
+Clicker game being developed with C# and Unity.